-If it is not possible to identify the damaged tire, contact your MINI dealer.
+If it is not possible to identify the damaged tire, contact your MINI dealer

-2. Use the Mobility System to remedy the flat tire on the damaged wheel, refer to page 151, or to replace the damaged wheel, refer to page 153.
+2. Use the Mobility System to remedy the flat tire on the damaged wheel, refer to page 152.

 You can continue driving with a damaged tire at speeds up to 50 mph or 80 km/h.